ICRAR/aws-dingo/aws/parallel-cluster/Build DINGO Base - CentOS7 AWS.md

 ## Create the instances

-Start the instance from the azure portal
+Start the from the list of valid CentOS7 [AMIs](https://github.com/aws/aws-parallelcluster/blob/v2.3.1/amis.txt)

 ## Update the CentOS and add EPEL
 ```